lichaozhy/tjucs-airank-2025/document/blog/article/ce2e6e89-0e85-4366-8c1a-c44bb8556c1a/README.md

 ### **1.1 Source**

-MSQA (Multi-modal Situated Question Answering), published in the NeurIPS 2024 Datasets & Benchmarks Track, with the paper titled "Multi-modal Situated Reasoning in 3D Scenes," is jointly proposed by the Beijing Institute for General Artificial Intelligence (BIGAI) and Peking University.
-It is a large-scale, reproducible 3D contextual question answering benchmark that uses structured scene information to replace purely visual input, systematically testing the spatial reasoning capability of models.
+MSQA (Multi-modal Situated Question Answering), published in NeurIPS 2024 Datasets & Benchmarks Track, is a benchmark with the paper titled "Multi-modal Situated Reasoning in 3D Scenes," jointly proposed by the Beijing Institute for General Artificial Intelligence (BIGAI) and Peking University.
+It is a large-scale, reproducible benchmark for 3D contextual question answering that uses structured scene information to replace purely visual input, systematically testing the spatial reasoning capability of models.

 - Project Homepage: msr3d.github.io